asaarashi/yii2-grid-view-state/README.md

 ## Features
 1. Very flexible.
 Separate setting and getting.
 2. Setting via behavior.
-3. Determines the uniqueness by the action route and a customizable ID.
+3. Determines uniqueness by the action route and a customizable ID.

 ## Installation
 1. The preferred way to install this extension is through [composer](http://getcomposer.org/download/).